Most dancers begin training at a young age.

 Education and training requirements vary with the type of dancer; however, all dancers need many years of formal training.
 Nearly all choreographers began their careers as dancers.

 Many dancers begin training when they are young and continue to learn throughout their careers.
 Ballet dancers begin training the earliest, usually between the ages of 5 and 8 for girls and a few years later for boys.
 Their training becomes more serious as they enter their teens, and most ballet dancers begin their professional careers by the time they are 18.

 Leading professional dance companies sometimes have intensive summer training programs from which they might select candidates for admission to their regular full-time training programs.

 Some dancers and choreographers pursue postsecondary education.
 Many colleges and universities offer bachelor’s and/or master’s degrees in dance, typically through departments of theater or fine arts.
-In March 2015, there were about 85 dance programs accredited by the National Association of Schools of Dance.
-Most programs include coursework in a variety of dance styles, including modern, jazz, ballet, and hip-hop.
+As of March 2016, there were about 75 dance programs accredited by the National Association of Schools of Dance.
+Most programs include coursework in a variety of dance styles, including modern dance, jazz, ballet, and hip-hop.
 Most entrants into college dance programs have previous formal training.

 Work Experience in a Related Occupation